svicario/TreePosteriorPredictor/README.md

 * README.md -- this file

 ## Dependency
-The project need the evolver program see README_PAML for details on this software The project was written in Python 2.7. backward compatibility but should span from 2.4 and on, but was not tested The following module were used:
+The project need the evolved program see README_PAML for details on this software.
+The project was written in Python 2.7. backward compatibility but should span from 2.4 and on, but was not tested.
+The following module were used:

 * [BioPython 1.60](http://biopython.org/)